How the pandemic sabotages sleep: Psychoanalyst explains why you're having vivid dreams amid coronavirus crisis

 The horrors of COVID-19, and the surreal and frightening ways it has upended daily life, are infecting dreams and exposing feelings of fear, loss, isolation and grief that transcend culture, language and national boundaries.

-Psychoanalyst Dr. Claudia Luiz joined ABC7 for a discussion of why so many have reported vivid and sometimes bizarre dreams while experiencing prolonged periods of isolation.
+Psychoanalyst Dr. Claudia Luiz joined ABC7 for a discussion of why so many people have reported vivid and sometimes bizarre dreams while experiencing prolonged periods of isolation amid coronavirus restrictions.

+LA County reports 4 cases of mysterious syndrome in kids linked to COVID-19

 Such dreams "come from day residue," Luiz said.
 "So when you have something in your day that your conscious brain can't process, then you're going to dream about it at night, which is how your mind kind of organizes itself."